mariapilarruizcolas/mariapilarruizcolas/README.md

 Hi!
 I'm Maria Pilar 👋

-I just graduated after my training at the Wild Code School in Paris for become Junior Web Developper.
+I just graduated after my training at the Wild Code School in Paris for become Junior Web Developper and now I'm looking for a study contract (contrat de professionnalisation) for a training in App developer
+JavaScript React level 6 (bac+3).

 - 🔭 Working on multiple frontend and backend project using React and Nodejs